 19. Mr. Stacky Strawberry Planter

-The Mr. Stacky planters (and similar brands) are perhaps the best way to get a ton of strawberry plants into a very small square-foot space.
+Mr. Stacky classic stacking planters (and similar brands) are perhaps the best way to get a ton of strawberry plants into a very small square-foot space without spending a ton.
 These stackable plastic trays combine to make a tower with alternating open pockets for plants to peek out.
-Most of these planters are a terra-cotta colour (burnt orange), reminiscent of ceramic strawberry pots.
+Some of these planters are a terra-cotta color (burnt orange), reminiscent of ceramic strawberry pots.

 “Most types of strawberries produce runners with offsets that include node roots.”Plant Parenting: Easy Ways to Make More Houseplants, Vegetables, and Flowers, by Leslie F. Halleck